 Information for parents about the pupil premium and how schools can use it.

+You may have heard about the Government initiative, the “Pupil Premium”.
 The pupil premium is money given to schools to improve the education of children who are economically disadvantaged or children who have been in care or adopted from care.
-This extra funding of £1,345 per child is used to enable schools to support learning and development and improve educational outcomes
+This extra funding is used to enable schools to support learning and development and improve educational outcomes

 Who is eligible?